user202729/tex-fast-recompile/README.md

 * Any file `\input` in the preamble must not be changed. (when the preamble changes, the program will automatically detect that)
 * You must not read from the terminal anywhere in the preamble, such as with functions `\read -1 to ...` or `\ior_get_term:nN ...`.
 (if you're not sure what this mean, you should be safe)
+* The latexmk emulation mode does not necessarily recompile the file sufficiently many times when references changed.
+(as such it might be convenient to use `silence` package to suppress the `rerunfilecheck` warnings.)

 ## Advanced notes